 The fits to the CPUE series are plotted in Fig. 7, while Fig. 8 plots the fits to the region-disaggregated survey biomass indices.

-The fits to the commercial age- and length-distributions are shown in Fig. 9.
-The fits to the regiondisaggregated survey length-distributions are shown in Fig. 10.
+The fits to the CPUE data series are broadly reasonable, though the model shows the occasional surprising spike, which warrants further investigation.
+The fits to the survey indices are not entirely satisfactory (see Figure 8b), particularly for the west coast 400m+ region; this also warrants further investigation.